 We believe that new (and newly-designed) jobs will be created in these existing industries and occupations, and their existing workforce needs the most help in up-skilling.

 We’re focussing first on the efficacy of the learning, taking into account shortening attention spans, and our new on-the-go, on-demand lifestyles.

 Learning that is easily consume-able, effective, and not just “acknowledged” like that hapless Star Wars character I read about.

-Learning that is interactive, trackable and seamlessly integrated into HR practice, giving managers insight on their staff’s learning and helping them to holistically develop staff to contribute productively to business goals.
+Learning that is interactive, trackable and seamlessly integrated into HR practice, gives managers insight into their staff’s learning and helps them to holistically develop staff to contribute productively to business goals.